 No, we didn’t give the “moutza” to let them know of the count, we said “Mujahedin” or “double Mujahedin” for count “10”!
 Showing the “mutza” to the other card counter isn’t recommended during play, even when he stands with 16 from last position!

 Card counting strategies can be far more complicated than hi-lo strategy.
 Sophisticated strategies require side-counting of aces, adding fraction values like halves and not round numbers depending on cards visible on the blackjack table and so on.
-A good friend of mine, who used to accompany me at the casino – hi Petros – tried at one point learning to count cards by one of the most difficult card counting methods, called the Wong Halves.
+A good friend of mine, who used to accompany me at the casino – hi Petros – tried at one point learning how to count cards using one of the most challenging card counting methods, called the Wong Halves.
 Although he aimed at increasing his edge, it was quite funny to see him trying to complete the calculations while the dealers mucked the cards quickly.

 – 8, sir.